 Brazilian jiu-jitsu fights start with both competitors standing to drive the fight to the ground.
-BJJ athletes can do a takedown or pull the guard to transit from standing to the ground.
-However, some competitors prefer pulling the guard rather than performing a takedown; Is this the best option?
+BJJ athletes can do a takedown or pull the guard to transition from standing to the ground.
+However, some competitors prefer pulling the guard rather than performing a takedown.
+Is this the best option?

-Guard pull is an excellent choice for a lot of top-notch fighters.
+Pulling guard in BJJ is an excellent choice for many top-notch fighters.
 It may be repeated with a high success rate in the most famous tournaments.